Flexible Fractional Repetition Codes for Distributed Storage Networks: Two Examples That Demonstrate the Construction of FFR Codes

-For this set of parameters, we know that we can construct an FR code \cite{el2010fractional} since $n\cdot d$ is even.
-As described in \cite{el2010fractional}, we have to first construct a regular graph with $n$ nodes and each node has degree $d$, representing the inner code, which can be generated randomly and efficiently, e.g., using the algorithm in \cite{kim2003generating}.
-For $(n,d)=(5,2)$, there exists only one possible regular graph with $n=5$ nodes/vertices and degree $d=2$, which is shown in Fig.~\ref{fig:ex1}.
-This regular graph has $\frac{nd}{2}=5$ edges.
-Observe that if we pick any set of $k=3$ nodes of this graph, the number of distinct edges incident to this set is 4.

-This means that we can protect a file of $\mathcal{M}=4$ packets as follows.
-Encode a file of 4 packets using a $(5,4)$-MDS code (the outer code), a simple binary code with a party-bit would do.
-Then assign the 5 MDS-coded packets to the five edges of the regular graph, one for each edge.
-Each physical node stores the packets of the edges incident to the vertex corresponding to it.

-\textbf{Repair:} Following the graph in Fig.~\ref{fig:ex1}, if a node fails, then it simply contacts its $d=2$ neighboring nodes in the graph and downloads its packets from them \cite{el2010fractional}.
-For example, if storage node 4 fails, then it contacts nodes $3$ and $5$ and downloads its packets.

-\textbf{Reconstruction:} If we pick any set $S$ of $k=3$ storage nodes of the total $n=5$ storage nodes in the network, then we can get 4 distinct packets of the MDS code.
-Since it is an MDS code, we can reconstruct the original file.

-The largest file size that can be protected by the original RCs with BHS \cite{dimakis2010network} with $(n,k,d,\alpha,\beta)=(5,3,2,2,1)$ is $\mathcal{M}=3$ packets.
-If we plug in the $(n,k,d)=(5,3,2)$ into Proposition~\ref{prop:comparison_new}, we have that $k=3>\left\lceil\frac{n}{n-d}\right\rceil=\left\lceil\frac{5}{3}\right\rceil=2$, which implies that a carefully devised helper selection scheme can strictly outperform RCs with BHS.
-Since FR codes can be viewed as a special example of SHS schemes, the FR code in this example (see Fig.~\ref{fig:ex1}) concurs with the prediction of Proposition~\ref{prop:comparison_new}.
-By some simple min-cut-based analysis, one can actually prove that the FR code is {\em absolutely optimal} for this $(n,k,d,\alpha,\beta)$ values.
-Specifically, it is impossible to design any code that satisfies $(n,k,d,\alpha,\beta)=(5,3,2,2,1)$ and can protect a file size $\mathcal{M}$ strictly larger than 4.

-This example demonstrates the power of FR codes, and shows that for some instances, FR codes can be optimal while admitting very desirable features, e.g., repair-by-transfer.
+We now present two examples demonstrating the difference between FR and our new proposed FFR codes.

-\subsection{Example 2: Not All FR codes Are Equal}
+\subsection{Example 1: Not All FR Codes Are Equal}

 Consider the parameter value $(n,k,d,\alpha,\beta)=(6,3,3,3,1)$.
-As described in \cite{el2010fractional}, the FR code is based on constructing a regular graph of $n=6$ nodes and node degree $d=3$.
+As described in \cite{el2010fractional}, the FR code is based on finding a regular graph of $n=6$ nodes and node degree $d=3$.
 This is possible since $n\cdot d$ is even.
-A possible regular graph for this example is shown in Fig.~\ref{fig:ex2}.
+One (possible) regular graph for this $(n,k,d,\alpha,\beta)$ is shown in Fig.~\ref{fig:ex2}.